How to Convert String to Date in Excel & Google Sheets

 The DATEVALUE Function returns a number for a given date.
 In Excel, dates are stored as numbers, starting from 1/1/1900.
 Therefore, 3/25/2021 is actually the 44,280th day after 1/1/1900.

-2. Position the cursor in the bottom right corner of C2 until the black cross appears, and drag it through the end of the data range (C7).
+- Position the cursor in the bottom-right corner of C2 until a black cross appears, and drag it through the end of the data range (C7).

 As a result of this step, the formula from C2 is copied to the range C3:C7.

 Note: The DATEVALUE Function recognizes only strings that have the date format MM/DD/YYYY.
-As you can see, the formula in cells C3 and C5 returns a value error (#VALUE!), since text in B3 and B5 are not in the right format.
+As you can see, the formula in cells C3 and C5 returns a value error (#VALUE!), since text in B3 and B5 isn’t in the right format.

-3. Now format values in Column C as dates to display dates in a proper format.
-To do this, select all cells in a range (C2:C7), and in the Menu, go to Format > Number > Date.
+- Now format values in Column C as dates to display dates in a proper format.
+Select all cells in a range (C2:C7), and in the Menu, go to Format > Number > Date.

 As a result, all text cells from Column B (that have dates with valid formats) are now copied to Column C, and formatted as dates.

-For this specific data, a Find and Replace All to replace periods with slashes would get rid of the errors.
+Note: For this specific example, find and replace all periods with slashes to get rid of the errors.